pjh/vm-analyze/README.md

 vm-analyze
 ==========

-This repository contains a set of scripts for automatically executing a set of Linux applications, tracing their virtual memory behavior, and analyzing + plotting the trace results.
+This repository contains a set of scripts for tracing the virtual memory behavior of Linux applications, analyzing this trace data, and generating plots and tables that summarize the virtual memory behavior.
+To facilitate this analysis, this repository includes scripts for automatically executing a set of Linux applications; these automatic execution scripts may be more widely useful than the virtual memory analysis scripts.

 This was my first substantial Python project, so the code may be a bit messy.
 Because it was developed as I learned the features and conventions of the language, in several places I have imported modules poorly, used inconsistent capitalization, have used tuples when I should have used objects, and so on; I will try to correct these things going forward.

+Guide to source code:
+* run_apps.py: main script to automatically execute the applications and capture traces of virtual memory behavior.
+* generate_plots.py: main script to analyze the output from run_apps.py and generate plots and tables.
+* analyze_trace.py: superseded by generate_plots.py.
+* analyze/: modules used for analyzing trace data.
+* app_scripts/: scripts that control the execution of each application.
+* conf/: modules that control the execution of the top-level scripts.
+    * applist.py: specifies which applications run_apps.py should execute.
+    * PlotList.py: specifies which plots generate_plots.py should generate.
+    * system_conf.py: specifies directories and other data that may differ across machines.
+* plotting/: modules related to plot generation.
+* trace/: modules for executing applications and capturing trace data.
+* util/: various utility modules and scripts.

 The code in this repository currently has the following dependencies:
-* Currently the [pjh/pyutils](https://github.com/pjh/pyutils) repository must be checked out in the same directory.
+* Currently the [pjh/pyutils](https://github.com/pjh/pyutils) repository must be checked out somewhere, and a symlink to in the same directory.
 * To trace virtual memory activity, my patched Linux 3.9.4 kernel must be running: ...
 * ...